alexanderross936/311_wk4_day1_crud/README.md

 1. INSERT two users:

+insert into users
+values (501, 'test', 'user') ;
+insert into users
+values (502, 'test2', 'user');

 2. UPDATE all Ohio addresses to "REDACTED":

+update usersAddress
+set
+address = 'Redacted'
+where state = 'OH';

 3. All three DELETES

 * DELETE from usersContact

+delete from usersContact
+where id = 114;

 * DELETE from usersAddress
+delete from usersAddress
+where id = 114;

 * DELETE from users

+delete from users
+where id = 114;

 ## Summary